Skip to main contentSkip to main navigationSkip to footer content

 College A branch of the university that contains academic divisions or schools.
 Saint Xavier University has two colleges including the College of Liberal Arts and Education and the College of Nursing, Health Sciences and Business.

-College-to-Career Expo A fair that connects students with organizations offering jobs, internships, volunteer experiences, and graduate school opportunities.
+College-to-Career Expo A fair that connects students with organizations and employers offering jobs, internships, volunteer experiences, and graduate school opportunities.

 Commencement A formal name for graduation.